micro/micro/docs/reference/environments.md

   local      127.0.0.1:8081
   dev        proxy.m3o.dev
   platform   proxy.m3o.com
-* myown      stunningproject.com
+* foobar     example.com
 ```

+## Login to an Environment

+Each environment is effectively an isolated deployment with its own authentication, storage, etc. So each env requires signup and login.
-At this point we have to log in to the `myown` env with `micro login`.
+At this point we have to log in to the `example` env with `micro login`.
 If you don't have the credentials to the environment, you have to ask the admin.

-If your `myown` environment does not exist yet, you might find the [self hosting](self-hosting) reference guide useful.
+If your `example` environment does not exist yet, you might find the [self hosting](/reference/self-hosting) reference guide useful.